regebro/die-git-die/README.md

 branches by default.
 But it doesn't.
 And it seem like there is no way to make it do so either, which also boggles the mind.
 Pull has an "--all" parameter, which seems to make no discernable difference.

+It is in any case completely obvious that pull and push, by default should pull and push the same branches.
+All other behavior is just confusing and will cause problems.